-Employment law is complex, diverse and continuously changing, so you need someone that can keep abreast of shifting legislation and react quickly when required.
+Employment law is complex, diverse and ever-changing, so you need someone who can keep abreast of shifting legislation and guidance, and act accordingly.

-In my spare time, I enjoy exercising and have a keen interest in interior design.
+In my spare time, I enjoy exercising (particularly walking my dog) and have a keen interest in interior design.

 Always seek advice before dismissing an employee, even if the individual has less than two years’ service.

 Be clear on which of your policies and procedures are contractual and non-contractual to avoid ambiguity.

 Proactively address and manage concerns with an individual’s performance/sickness absence.